psc0628/AIR-OSVP/poco_pointr/README.md

 ## Installion

-Follow ["POCO"](https://github.com/valeoai/POCO) to install the environment and (checkpoint)[https://github.com/valeoai/POCO/releases/download/v0.0.0/ShapeNet_3k.zip].
+Follow ["POCO"](https://github.com/valeoai/POCO) to install the environment and [checkpoint](https://github.com/valeoai/POCO/releases/download/v0.0.0/ShapeNet_3k.zip).
 The checkpoint should be put to "POCO/checkpoint.pth".
 Follow ["PoinTr"](https://github.com/yuxumin/PoinTr) to install the environment.
-Our dataset and checkpoint can be asscess at (Kaggle)[].
+Our dataset and checkpoint can be asscess at [Kaggle](https://www.kaggle.com/datasets/sicongpan/air-osvp-dataset).
 The checkpoint should be put to "pointrVP/trained_network/best_ckpt.pth".

 ## Usage